TomBurdge/Open-AI-Streamlit-Demo/README.md

 In the `streamlit_app.py` file, you'll find a simple method to safeguard against malicious or deceptive prompts.

-If I was particularly concerned with making a production-ready and safe app, I would also use some API calls.
+If I was particularly concerned with making a production-ready and safe app, I would also use some exponential backoff on the API calls.
 But this is just a fun demo.

 ## How to Use This App